Clara Nunes: Name change and early success

 In the early 1960s, Clara also met Aurino Araújo (brother of Eduardo Araújo), who introduced her to many artists.
 Aurino would also be her boyfriend for ten years.
 The record producer Cid Carvalho persuaded her to change her stage name to Clara Nunes, using her mother's maiden name.
 She would change her name once again, becoming Clara Francisca Gonçalves Pinheiro after her marriage.

 In 1960, still working as a weaver, she won the Minas Gerais stage of a contest named "The Golden Voice of ABC", performing "Serenata do Adeus", composed by Vinícius de Moraes and previously recorded by Elizeth Cardoso.
-In the national stage of the competition, held in São Paulo, she won the third place with the song "Só Adeus" (composed by Jair Amorim and Evaldo Gouveia).
+In the national stage of the competition, held in São Paulo, she came in third place with the song "Só Adeus" (composed by Jair Amorim and Evaldo Gouveia).

 Thereafter, Clara Nunes began singing at Rádio Inconfidência in Belo Horizonte.
 For three consecutive years she was named the best radio singer of Minas Gerais.
 She also began to perform as a crooner in nightclubs and bars in the state capital, later working with then bassist Milton Nascimento, then known as Bituca.
 At that time, she made her first appearance on television, performing on Hebe Camargo's show in Belo Horizonte.
 In 1963, Clara Nunes got her own TV show on Belo Horizonte's Itacolomi channel, titled Clara Nunes Presents.
 In the program, which aired for a year and a half, she received famous artists such as Altemar Dutra and Ângela Maria as guests.

 Following the end of her TV show, in 1965, Clara moved to the Copacabana neighborhood in Rio de Janeiro to pursue a national career as singer.